TimoWilhelm/cloudflare-asset-worker/workers/orchestrator/README.md

-# Asset Manager Worker
+# Orchestrator Worker

-The manager worker is the main orchestrator for the Cloudflare Multi-Project Deployment Platform.
+The orchestrator worker is the main orchestrator for the Cloudflare Multi-Project Deployment Platform.
 It handles project management, asset uploads, deployment, and dynamic request routing.

 ## Architecture